mattwalmsley/financial-modelling/quantitative/documentation/programming/python_basics.md

 #### The `@property` Decorator

-The `@property` decorator allows you to define methods in a class that can be accessed like attributes.
+The `@property` decorator defines methods in a class that can be accessed like attributes.
 This is useful for implementing getters and setters in a Pythonic way.

 - **Getter**: Use the `@property` decorator to define a method that will be accessed like an attribute.
 - **Setter**: Use the `@<property_name>.setter` decorator to define a method that sets the value of the property.